StenOverdijk/StenOverdijk/README.md

 - 👋 Hi, I’m @StenOverdijk
-- 👀 I’m interested in vfx/coding
+- 👀 I’m interested in Coding, VFX and Game Development
-- 🌱 I’m currently learning C# and Blender
+- 🌱 I’m currently learning C#, Javascript and Blender
-- 💞️ I’m looking to collaborate on a FPS or a vsiual effects project
 - 📫 How to reach me github

 <!---